 Premium deficiency reserves ("PDR") are recognized when it is probable that the expected future hospital and medical costs, including maintenance costs, will exceed anticipated future premiums and reinsurance recoveries on existing contracts.
-Where allowed, anticipated investment income is considered in the calculation of any PDR.
-For purposes of calculating a PDR, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
+Anticipated investment income is considered in the calculation of any PDR.
+For purposes of calculating a

+PDR, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.

 Unearned premium reserves ("UEP") are recognized for premiums that are recorded by the Company that have not been earned as of the statement date.
-The Company had no UEP at December 31, 2019 and 2018, respectively.
+The Company had no UEP at December 31, 2020 or 2019.